 - Adjunct faculty will be reviewed during their first semester and annually thereafter by the Director of Composition and/or the members of the Department Promotion and Tenure Committee who will make recommendations to the Department Chair concerning reappointment.
 Lecturers teaching English 150 and 400 shall be reviewed by the Department Chair and the Promotion and Tenure Committee during their first semester and annually thereafter.

 - Adjunct faculty who have taught English 150 and/or 400 for four semesters may vote in determining composition policy.

 - English 150 is prerequisite to all other English courses, except in the case of transfer students with the permission of the Chair.

-- Students who receive a score of 4 or higher on the Advanced Placement Test in English Language and Composition will receive credit for English 150.
+- Students who receive a score of 4 or 5 on the Advanced Placement Test in English Language and Composition (AP Lang) will receive credit for English 150.

 - Students who have completed the IB Diploma will receive 3 hours credit for English 150 with a score of 5, 6, or 7 on the IB Higher-Level English A1 exam.
 Students who have not completed the Diploma, but who have earned a 5, 6, or 7 on the Higher-Level English A1 exam, will be considered for 3 hours of credit, subject to successful performance on the relevant final exams.

 - Students bringing college composition credit from an accredited community college course or dual enrollment will be exempt from taking English 150.